3rd Grade Curriculum

 (2000 BC–AD 476)

-Having explored the foundation of history from creation through the ancient Egyptians in second grade, students move ahead on the historical timeline as they revel in the stories of the Minoans, the Mycenaeans, the ancient Greeks, and the Romans.
-Their eyes widen and imaginations stir as students explore history through the love of story.
-Students imagine the fear and the bravery of Theseus weaving his way through the labyrinth to slay the Minotaur.
-They identify with the weariness of the soldiers fighting for ten long years and experience what it might have felt like to climb inside the Trojan horse.
+After exploring the foundation of history from creation through the ancient Egyptians in second grade, students move ahead on the historical timeline as they explore the stories of the Minoans, the Mycenaeans, the ancient Greeks, and the Romans.
+Reading exciting stories that stir their imaginations and leave them wide-eyed in amazement, the students become familiar with the history of these impressive peoples.
+Third graders imagine the fear and the bravery of Theseus weaving his way through the labyrinth to slay the Minotaur.
+They try to identify with the weariness of the soldiers fighting for ten long years, and they are able to experience what it felt like to climb inside the Trojan horse.
 The story of the Trojan War comes alive when students perform for parents, wearing the chitons and shields they have made themselves.
-A full day of Greek Olympics and a Greek feast culminate their study of ancient Greek life.
-Hands-on history projects engage the senses and the mind as students learn about Roman life, and discussion abounds around stories of the Roman emperors.
-Stories of life during ancient Greek and Roman times—their gods and goddesses, their passions, their contributions that affect our lives today—all capture the hearts and imaginations of the students.
+To culminate their Greek studies, students enjoy a week of celebration during Greek Week.
+Designing and decorating their own pottery, eating an authentic Greek feast, making a Greek mask, and participating in authentic Greek Olympic games bring ancient Greece to life.
+Students then turn their attention to Rome and study Roman life, wars, and famous emperors.
+Fascinating stories of life during ancient Greek and Roman times—their gods and goddesses, passions, and contributions that affect our lives today—help students better understand their own history and the story of Western civilization.

 Language Arts